-- Two side platforms (north and south); - Pick-up and drop off (PUDO); - Secure bike parking and covered bicycle parking; - Two-storey main station building (south of tracks); - Two-storey secondary station building (north of tracks); - Landscaping and paving around the north Station building; - Pedestrian tunnel (under tracks) between the two Station buildings; - Widening of the existing Park Lawn rail bridge; - Maintenance and Metrolinx staff parking spaces; - Sloped walkways north and south of the rail corridor, and west of Park Lawn Road; - Protection for the future island platform; - Electrification enabling work; and - Signal work.
+- Two side platforms (north and south); - Pick-up and drop off (PUDO); - Secure bike parking and covered bicycle parking; - Two-storey main station building (south of tracks); - Two-storey secondary station building (north of tracks); - Landscaping and paving around the north Station building; - Pedestrian tunnel (under tracks) between the two Station buildings; - · Widening of the existing Park Lawn rail bridge; - Maintenance and Metrolinx staff parking spaces; - A pavilion with elevator and stairs north of the rail corridor and a sloped walkway south of the rail corridor, both west of Park Lawn Road; - Protection for the future island platform; - · Electrification enabling work; and - Signal work.

 The Initial Business Case (IBC) (2016) recognized Park Lawn as a strategic location of dense development and growth, as well as opportunity to integrate with local transit in the area.
 The commitment of GO Regional Express Rail (now referred to as GO Expansion) including more frequent and faster service creates significant opportunity to realize a transit hub bringing together and integrating higher order transit, local transit and other modes.
-An updated IBC (2018) considered an updated service plan, realigned station to minimize impacts on existing infrastructure, and a redefined station design.
+An updated IBC

+(2018) considered an updated service plan, realigned station to minimize impacts on existing infrastructure, and a redefined station design.
 An updated IBC (2020) was published June 11, 2020.